byeonggyuCho/TIL/javascript/promise.md

 ## then Method
 Promise has then Method.<br/>
-When Promise is fullfilled or rejected the respective handler function (onFulfilled or onRejected) will be called asynchronously.<br>
+When Promise is fullfilled or rejected the respective handler function (onFulfilled or onRejected) will be called asynchronously.
 Then Method return new Promise, it has following features.